 Overheating is a less-obvious sign of a blown head gasket.
 In severe cases, a major leak would have caused bubbles in the overflow tank, tantamounting to overheating.

 When the head gasket is blown, your car will usually overheat, especially after a long drive.
 This is a result of the diminishing coolant (used up by the engine), and the inability of your vehicle’s radiator to cool the contaminated coolant.
-An overheated engine is an invitation for problems like an expansion of metal components, causing cracks and; and seals and gaskets getting damaged and causing other leaks in your engine.
+An overheated engine is an invitation for problems like an expansion of metal components, causing cracks and; and seals and gaskets to get damaged and causing other leaks in your engine.

 A Blown head gasket cannot be ruled out as the issue when the thermostat (on the dashboard) indicates an abnormally high engine temperature along with the warning sign being on.